Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 # What inspired this feature?
 Apicurio Studio will be included as a component of a new Red Hat product called [Connectivity Link](https://developers.redhat.com/products/red-hat-connectivity-link/overview).
-This new product will have a lot of functionality in the network connectivity and API management spaces, and one of the things it supports is enabling and configuring its various features by adding some vendor extensions to the OpenAPI document.
+This new product has a lot of functionality in the network connectivity and API management spaces, and one of the things it supports is enabling and configuring its various features by adding some vendor extensions to the OpenAPI document.

-In particular, another component of Connectivity Link is [Kuadrant](https://kuadrant.io/), which is an open source project that brings policy based application connectivity features to Kubernetes.
+Another component of Connectivity Link is [Kuadrant](https://kuadrant.io/), which is an open source project that brings policy based application connectivity features to Kubernetes.
 That project defines some
 [OpenAPI kuadrant extensions](https://docs.kuadrant.io/0.7.0/kuadrantctl/doc/openapi-kuadrant-extensions/)
-that can be used to configure things like routes and rate limits.
+that you can use to configure things like routes and rate limits.

 We thought it would be nice if users could use a form to enter the Kuadrant vendor extension values, rather than having to copy/paste the correct JSON from